tapdata/tapdata-docs/docs/prerequisites/on-prem-databases/sqlserver.md

                              @retention = 24;
   ```

+* SQL Server's CDC solution has limited support for DDL capture.
+Implicitly committed DDLs are not recorded in the `cdc.ddl_history` table, which may affect synchronization.
+Additionally, after executing DDL operations, the CT table does not update automatically, and TapData relies on polling to detect and rebuild the CT table.
+Therefore, if DDL and DML occur simultaneously or within a short period, it may lead to DML data loss.

 * When SQL Server is used as the source database and a DDL operation (such as adding a column) is performed on the fields of a table under incremental sync, you will need to restart change data capture for the table to avoid data synchronization errors or failures.

 <details>